tlswg/tls13-spec/draft-ietf-tls-tls13.md

 extensions
 : Clients request extended functionality from servers by sending data in the extensions field.
 The actual "Extension" format is defined in {{extensions}}.
-In TLS 1.3, support for and the presence of certain extensions is mandatory, as functionality is moved into extensions to preserve ClientHello compatibility with previous versions.
+In TLS 1.3, use of certain extensions is mandatory, as functionality is moved into extensions to preserve ClientHello compatibility with previous versions of TLS.
 {:br }

 In the event that a client requests additional functionality using